ml-opt/dnn_opt/docs/code_standards.md

 ## Variables, identifiers and indentation

   1.1.
-Use lower camel case all the time, even for class names.
+Use lower snake case all the time, even for class names (C++ Standard Library convention).

   1.2.
 Variable names and identifiers should be written in English.
 Avoid the use of contractions.

   1.3.
-Private and protected members should start with underscore `_`.
+Private and protected members should start with `m_`.

   1.4.
 Each line should contain no more than 80 characters.